scikit-learn-contrib/forest-confidence-interval/README.md

 and is licensed under the MIT open source license (see [LICENSE](LICENSE)).
 The present project makes the algorithm compatible with [`scikit-learn`](https://scikit-learn.org/stable/).

-To get the proper confidence interval, you need to use a large number of trees (estimator).
+To get the proper confidence interval, you need to use a large number of trees (estimators).
 The [calibration routine](https://github.com/scikit-learn-contrib/forest-confidence-interval/pull/114)
-(which can be included or excluded on top of the algorithm) tries to extrapolate the results for infinite number of trees, but it is instable and it can cause numerical errors: if this is the case, the suggestion is to exclude it with `calibrate=False` and test increasing the number of trees in the model to reach convergence.
+(which can be included or excluded on top of the algorithm) tries to extrapolate the results for an infinite number of trees, but it is instable and it can cause numerical errors: if this is the case, the suggestion is to exclude it with `calibrate=False` and test increasing the number of trees in the model to reach convergence.